Para snowboard classification: At the Paralympic Games

-After initially rejecting the sport in August 2011, the International Paralympic Committee changed its mind and added Para-snowboarding to the Alpine Skiing programme on 2 May 2012.
+After initially rejecting the sport in August 2011, the International Paralympic Committee changed its mind and added Para snowboard to the Alpine Skiing programme on 2 May 2012.
 The President of the Sochi 2014 Olympic Organizing Committee, Dmitry Chernyshenko, welcomed the addition of the new sport, saying:

 Snowboarding is a young and exciting sport and one which is attracting new audiences and participants everywhere.
 Its inclusion in the Paralympics programme will give a further boost to the promotion of Paralympic sports across Russia and highlight the opportunities that sport provides everyone.

 The sport made its official Winter Paralympic debut in the 2014 Winter Paralympics in Sochi, Russia.
 There were men's and women's standing snowboard cross.
 Only events in the SB-LL class were offered.
 The events were run in a time-trial format (one rider on the course at a time); unlike other Paralympic events, results were calculated without factors that adjust times based on disability classification.
 Each athlete got three runs through jumps, bumps, and turns.
 Times from the best two were added together for their final total.

 Both events were run on 14 March 2014.
 The women's event was won by Bibian Mentel-Spee from the Netherlands in a time of 1 minute 57.43 seconds.
-France's Cecile Hernandez Ep Cervellon came second with 2 minutes 07.31 seconds.
+France's Cécile Hernandez came second with 2 minutes 07.31 seconds.
 America's Amy Purdy came third in 2 minutes 14.29 seconds.
 The men's event was a clean sweep for the United States.
 Evan Strong won in 1 minute 43.61 seconds, followed by Michael Shea with a time of 1:44.18 and Keith Gabel with a time of 1:47.10.

 Future

-The snowboarding cross events at Sochi were a success, with tickets for para-snowboarding events being among the first to sell out.
+The snowboarding cross events at Sochi were a success, with tickets for Para snowboard events being among the first to sell out.
 In April 2014, the IPC announced plans to add slalom to the events at the 2018 Winter Paralympics in Pyeongchang, South Korea.
 Consideration was also given to having the snowboard cross event run with pairs of athletes competing against each other rather than as a time trial.
 There were still no plans to add non-standing or visually impaired events.
 As of 2014, visually impaired events were not considered medal events at WSF Para-Snowboard competitions due to the small numbers of internationally competitive athletes.